The Digital Coral Ark

 This next coral colony was particularly special to us, with a little arc-eye hawkfish always residing safe and protected within its hospitable deep folds (with a good eye, you can spot it in four of the photos below).
 It was beyond distressing to see significant tissue death and algal growth in July of 2019.
 Without the protection of cauliflower coral colonies, many fish will be unable to survive and reproduce.

-Sadly, Rassy has since died and now blends into the rock that once supported a vibrant micro ecosystem.
+Sadly, Rassy has since died and now blends into the rock that once supported a vibrant ecosystem.
 We haven’t seen the little hawkfish since.

 Thus, it becomes particularly important to gather and organize as much footage as possible in the face of ongoing degradation of the reefs.